Effective reflection mode measurement for hanger-coupled microwave resonators: Spectral Decomposition of the Coupled Resonator System

 It is simple to show that this reduced scattering matrix has differential and common mode eigenvectors, with corresponding eigenvalues

-Note that $S_{\text{DM}}$ is the same as the first eigenvalue of the tee-junction, and therefore has unit magnitude since the tee-junction is lossless.
+Note that $S_{\text{DM}}$ is the same as the first eigenvalue of the T-junction, and therefore has unit magnitude since the T-junction is lossless.
 This can also be inferred from the cancellation of $\zeta$, which contains all of the dissipation in the circuit.
-Physically, this means that the differential input mode $\vec a_{\text{dm}}$ does not reach the resonator because of destructive interference --- there is a node at the coupling junction.
+Physically, this means that the differential input mode $\vec a_{\text{dm}}$ does not reach the resonator because of destructive interference---there is a node at the coupling junction.
 Conversely, the ERM has a standing wave antinode at the coupling junction resulting from constructive interference.
-We can use these results to derive $S_{21}^R$ in terms of the hanger coupled resonator eigenvalues:
+We can use these results to derive $S_{21}^R$ in terms of the hanger-coupled resonator eigenvalues:

 Here, we see explicitly the interference which causes Fano asymmetry --- it is occurring in the diagonal basis.
 The input signal is a linear combination of eigenvectors of the coupled-resonator system, meaning that the response is likewise a linear combination of its eigenvalues.
 One of these eigenvalues is the ERM response $\Gamma_{\text{ERM}}$ while the other is a phase factor.
 Interference between these two signals causes the asymmetry present in a hanger mode response.
-Having made this realization, we can proceed to obtain the hanger mode response in a more familiar form:
+Having made this realization, we can proceed to obtain the hanger-mode response in a more familiar form:

 where $\frac{1}{Q} = \frac{1}{Q_c}+\frac{1}{Q_i}$.
 Here we have derived a form of the hanger mode response which can be compared to the DCM~\cite{Khalil}.
 Note that we have agreement (up to a complex prefactor) with the DCM under a redefinition of the coupling Q-factor